devabz/IKT215-G-BayesDecisionTheory/README.md

 $$P(A \mspace{5mu}|\mspace{5mu} B) = \frac{P(B \mspace{5mu}|\mspace{5mu} A) \cdot P(A)}{P(B)}$$

-This theorem allows us to update our prior beliefs with new evidence, a fundamental approach in Bayesian statistics.
+This theorem allows us to update our prior beliefs with new evidence.

 # Total Probability
 The Law of Total Probability is a fundamental rule relating marginal probabilities to conditional probabilities.
 It states that the probability of an event can be found by considering all possible ways that the event can occur.
 For a set of mutually exclusive and exhaustive events $B_i$, the law is given by: